 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 1. Inventory valuation

-Please refer to notes 4(g), 5(a) and 6(e) to the financial statements for the accounting policy of inventories, uncertainty of estimation regarding inventory valuation and statement of inventory valuation, respectively.
+Please refer to note 4(g) "Inventories", note 5(a) "Valuation of inventories" and note 6(e) "Inventories" to the financial statements.

 Description of key audit matter: